 Target setting is based upon a pupil’s performance at Key Stage 2 and the expectation that every pupil will make at least expected progress during their time at the Academy.
 All targets relate to what a pupil should be achieving by the time that they reach the end of Key Stage 4.
 We issue each pupil with MEG (Minimum Expected Grade).

-The MEG Targets – These are set in accordance with Fischer Family Trust, FFT, and uses a national benchmark of expected progress that any given student should make from their various starting points at the end of KS2.
+The MEG Targets – These are set in accordance with Fischer Family Trust, FFT, and uses a national benchmark of expected progress that any given pupil should make from their various starting points at the end of KS2.

-Parents will receive an interim report for their child following regular data captures so that they can see the progress being made towards targets in all subjects that their child studies.
+Parents/carers will receive an interim report for their child following regular data captures so that they can see the progress being made towards targets in all subjects that their child studies.